CYP3A

 Cytochrome P450, family 3, subfamily A, also known as CYP3A, is a human gene locus.
 A homologous locus is found in mice.
+These genes encode monooxygenases which catalyze many reactions involved in the synthesis of cholesterol, steroids and other lipids as well as drug metabolism.

 The CYP3A locus includes all the known members of the 3A subfamily of the cytochrome P450 superfamily of genes.
-These genes encode monooxygenases which catalyze many reactions involved in drug metabolism and synthesis of cholesterol, steroids and other lipids.
 The CYP3A cluster consists of four genes: